daattali/beautiful-jekyll/_posts/2018-09-24-meditation.md

 After entering more information and confirming my attendance, I found wanting to asking exactly how to physically attend this workshop.

 I found the website easy enough to navigate to find information.
-However, I had trouble trusting the information I found on the website—likely due to the web design / animated gif in the header, which I suspect stems from my experience from the early days of the internet [^4].
+However, I had trouble trusting the information I found on the website—likely due to the web design / animated gif in the header, which I suspect stems from my experiencing the early days of the internet [^4].

 [^4]: My mistrust of web design using animated gifs comes from an earlier era in the internet.
 I grew up and developed software from 90s.
 Animated gifs trigger a bias towards low credibility.
 A trend during that era used animation and javascript to obnoxious effects.
 In this case, my mistrust of the information was woefully misplaced!